sullayman1/sullayman1/README.md

 ---

 ## 🏆 Featured Projects
- all my future project are confidencial and I am not allowed to add them here.
+ all my featured project are confidencial and I am not allowed to add them here.